FIFA official Sheikh Ahmad resigning amid bribery claims | WHIZ News

 Bin Hammam was also clearly identified in Lai’s court hearing for having paid Lai a total of $100,000 in bribes to support the Qatari’s failed challenge to FIFA’s then-president Sepp Blatter in 2011.
 Bin Hammam was removed from that election contest in a Caribbean bribery case.

-Sheikh Ahmad has also contacted the IOC’s ethics commission about the allegations against him, the IOC said on Saturday.
+Sheikh Ahmad’s contact with the IOC’s ethics commission was revealed Saturday by the IOC, which said the bribery allegations “not related to any IOC matter.”

-As president since 2012 of the global group of national Olympic bodies, known as ANOC, Sheikh Ahmad’s support has often been cited as key to winning Olympic election and hosting awards.
+As the elected leader of national Olympic bodies worldwide since 2012, Sheikh Ahmad’s support has often been cited as key to winning Olympic elections and hosting awards.
 The sheikh was widely credited for helping Thomas Bach win the IOC presidency in 2013.

+However, Sheikh Ahmad’s reputation as an election “kingmaker” took a hit last year when Infantino won the FIFA presidency ahead of his preferred candidate, Sheikh Salman of Bahrain.

 Although Sheikh Ahmad was not named in Department of Justice and court documents last week, he has become one of the most significant casualties of the sprawling U.S. federal investigation of bribery and corruption in international soccer revealed two years ago.